moremeyou/Obsidian-Tag-Buddy/README.md

 - [x] Full mobile support (double tap to remove/edit, hold to convert)
 - [x] Deep editing: Remove/edit tags in embeded notes and from rendered code block tag summary
 - [x] Integrate parts of [Tag Summary Plugin](https://github.com/macrojd/tag-summary) into this plugin
-- [ ] Setting to disable notices on mobile
+- [x] Setting to disable notices on mobile
-- [ ] Restore native tag search functionality on single tap on mobile.
-Might be a toggle between to double and holds.
+- [x] Restore native tag search functionality on single tap on mobile.
+- [ ] Look into cancelling the text selection after editing or removing a tag
 - [ ] Investigate the limit on rendered tag elements
-- [ ] Even more optimizations and refactoring as per Obsidian plugin guidelines.
+- [ ] More optimizations and refactoring as per Obsidian plugin guidelines.
-- [ ] More tests with YAML
 - [ ] Possible undo/redo without switching to edit mode?
 - [ ] Possible undo/redo changes to embeded or generated content?
 - [ ] Consider Button and QuickAdd Plugin hooks
-- [ ] Right-click or extra-long press to add tag summary in-line or in new note
+- [ ] Right-click or extra-long press to add tag summary in-line or in new note?
 - [ ] Debug mode
 - [ ] Video demo of my workflow using this plugin.
 "Super-powered creative inbox: Capture, curate and process your ideas"